clojure/data.avl/README.md

     (doc avl/sorted-set)
     (doc avl/sorted-set-by)

-The fifth function find the rank of the given element in an AVL map or set (-1 if not found):
+The fifth function finds the rank of the given element in an AVL map or set (-1 if not found):

     (doc avl/rank-of)